 (Note for many of the library resources you'll need to sign-in using your LC login information)

 |Journal Articles||Library Databases||Learn how to use the Library Databases.|

 |Newspaper Articles||Library Databases||Specifically try these databases which have newspaper collections NexisUni, InfoTrac Newsstand, Academic OneFile|

 |Videos||Films on Demand||

 |Legal Cases||NexisUni||Provides Legal Cases, Company/Industry research, & Newspaper articles|

-Search the KATE Catalog for our book collection.
+Search One Search online catalog for our book collection.

-Can't find the book you need in KATE?
+Can't find the book you need in One Search?

 Try PASCAL Delivers, where you can borrow books from other colleges.